Thoughts on Landing Tech Internships

 - Leverage any and all contacts you have and attend networking events at your university for more leads.

 - If you are okay with taking a hit to your wallet, you have to be willing to earn $0.
-The adage “getting experience requires experience” is another unfortunate truth we have to deal with.
+The adage “getting experience requires experience” is another unfortunate reality we must deal with.

 - Look for research opportunities at your school.